GetStream/TinyGraphQL/README.md

 ### Initialization

-TinyGraphQL is also a container for configuring your requests.
+TinyGraphQL is also a container for pre-configuring your requests.
 In the initialization step, you should specify the URL for the GraphQL endpoint and any HTTP headers you'd need for the requests.

 ```swift
 let graphQL = TinyGraphQL(